 The HCRA evaluates each complaint to determine the most appropriate action to address the specific concern and to support ongoing builder and vendor compliance.

 The HCRA may determine that no action will be taken if the allegations contained in the complaint are not supported by the evidence and information obtained by the HCRA.

 The complaint may be outside the HCRA’s jurisdiction.
 If the complaint is not within the HCRA’s mandate, the HCRA will advise you in a timely manner and, where appropriate, provide advice on a more applicable channel to pursue the matter.
 The following are pathways the HCRA complaint process can take.

-Resolution The HCRA will attempt to facilitate agreement on a solution to the complaint between the complainant and the builder or vendor who is the subject of the complaint.
+Resolution As a first consideration, the HCRA will attempt to facilitate agreement on a solution to the complaint between the complainant and the builder or vendor who is the subject of the complaint.

 Education Builders and vendors may be required to take further education courses or pay for courses of any of their employees if it is found that the complaint resulted from a lack of knowledge or skill.

 Warning The builder may be given a written warning that will remain on their file with the HCRA.
 The warning letter will be taken into consideration in the event of future complaints.